haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Channel.forward(channel, length)

   This function forwards **length** bytes of data from the channel buffer.
-If the requested length exceeds the available amount of incoming data, the function yields, waiting for more data to forward.
+If the requested length exceeds the available amount of incoming data, and if called by an action, the function yields, waiting for more data to forward.
 It returns the amount of data forwarded.

   :param class_channel channel: The manipulated Channel.
   :param integer int: The amount of data to forward.

 .. js:function:: Channel.input(channel)

-  This function returns the length of incoming data of the channel buffer.
+  This function returns the length of incoming data in the channel buffer.
+When called by a filter, this value is relative to the filter.

   :param class_channel channel: The manipulated Channel.
   :returns: an integer containing the amount of available bytes.